Pete Buttigieg 2020 presidential campaign: Campaign suspension

 After a poor showing in the South Carolina primary, Buttigieg suspended his campaign on March 1, 2020.
-LGBTQ people showed support for the historic effort with a #ThankYouPete campaign on social media.
+LGBTQ people showed support for the effort with a #ThankYouPete campaign on social media.

 According to the New York Times, former President Barack Obama called Buttigieg before the Super Tuesday primaries to tell him "that he would never have more leverage than on the day that he was quitting the race — and the former South Bend mayor soon joined the avalanche of former candidates backing Mr. Biden."

 Democratic primary debates

 The Democratic National Committee has scheduled a series of twelve primary debates, six each in 2019 and 2020.

 First debate

 The first debate was held June 26 and 27 in Miami, Florida.
 Due to the large number of candidates participating, twenty who qualified, the first two debates were divided into two nights, each with ten candidates; Buttigieg was placed in the latter group of candidates.
 On June 27, Buttigieg took part in the first 2020 Democratic Party presidential debate.
 He thus became the first openly gay presidential candidate to appear in a nationally televised presidential debate in the United States.